rainbowdashlabs/sql-java/docs/02/select.md

 ## OFFSET

 The `OFFSET` keyword is often used to facilitate some kind of pagination in results.
-Thats also why it is often combined with limit.
+That's also why it is often combined with limit.

 The `OFFSET` keyword skips the first `n` lines of the result sets.